asdf-format/asdf-standard/source/file_layout.rst

 - :ref:`header`

-- :ref:`tree`
+- :ref:`tree`, optional

 - Zero or more :ref:`block`

 FINF is a hybrid text and binary format.
-The header and tree are text, in UTF-8, while the blocks are raw binary.
+The header and tree are text, (specifically, in UTF-8), while the blocks are raw binary.

 The low-level file layout is designed in such a way that the tree section can be edited by hand, possibly changing its size, without